mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

 .. figure:: ../../../../../figures/layertree/layertree_type.png
            :scale: 80

 :Dialog:
-  You should choose the type *Dialog*, when the Layertree is integrated via a button and the configuration element is in the content.
+  You should choose the type *Dialog* when the Layertree is integrated via a button and the configuration element is in the content.
 :Element:
-  You should choose the type *Element*, when the Layertree is integrated via the sidepane.
+  You should choose the type *Element* when the Layertree is integrated via the sidepane.

 .. figure:: ../../../../../figures/layertree/layertree_type_map.png
            :scale: 80
+           :alt: Type specification for the display of the Layertree.

+           Type specification for the display of the Layertree.

 The **Displaytype** [7] defines the accordion-like display (*Tree*) of the Layertree.
-By specifying the maximum number of characters with the field **Titlemaxlength** [8] the display of the title of the individual layers can be limited to a number of characters.
+By adjusting the maximum number of characters in the field **Titlemaxlength** [8] the title of the individual layers can be limited to a number of characters.
 This is important for long layer names.
 After the maximung title length the title is shortened with "...".

 .. figure:: ../../../../../figures/layertree/layertree_configuration_1.png
            :scale: 80